Awesome Outdoor Toys for Tweens and Teens – FUN is motivation for outdoor play

 As parents, we want our teens to have fun and stay active – getting them outdoors would be great!
-But getting my teens and tweens outside to play is not always as easy as it once was.
-When they were little it was enough to open the door when they were restless and they would eagerly scamper out to stare at the clouds, dig in the dirt or build fairy houses out of leaves and sticks.
-Now when I suggest going outside as an antidote to their restlessness I am met with gloomy sighs of “There’s nothing to do”.
+But getting my teens and tween outside to play is not as easy as it once was.
+When they were little it was enough to open the door when they were restless and they’d eagerly scamper out to stare at clouds, dig in the dirt or build fairy houses.
+Now when I suggest going outside as an antidote to their boredom I’m met with gloomy sighs of “There’s nothing to do”.
 This is where picking up some outdoor toys for teens has helped.

 Outdoor Toys for Teens and Tweens: